Sergio Marchionne, Who Guided Fiat Chrysler's Dramatic Turnaround, Dies

 Marchionne was a visionary at a time when the auto industry was sorely in need of one.

 He became Fiat's chief executive in 2004.
-At the time, the company had been hemorrhaging billions of dollars annually.
+The company had been hemorrhaging billions of dollars annually.
 Marchionne brought it back to profitability in just one year, recording income of nearly 1.5 billion euros in 2005.
 In the process, he slimmed down Fiat and sliced away many of its debts.

 Five years later, Marchionne became the CEO of the combined Fiat Chrysler company, as U.S. carmakers were struggling to escape the fallout of a crisis in the credit and housing industries and a growing recession.